 Charges of sexual battery can impact the future of a defendant with long-term fallouts.
-The state of Florida enters convicted offenders in a permanent registry complete with their personal details and other information on their place of residence.
+The state of Florida enters convicted offenders into a permanent registry complete with their personal details and other information on their place of residence.
 Even if you’re under investigation for charges, the incident can make it hard for you to get gainful employment, a loan, buy a home, or an education.

 You’ll Need a Robust Defense to Come Out of the Situation

 Even a suspicion of sexual offenses can change your life completely.
 Friends, the law, neighbors, family members, potential lenders, future employers, your own romantic partners– everyone is wary of interacting with you.
 Don’t let allegations ruin your life.
 Trust in the expertise of your Ocala, FL sex offense lawyer to defend your reputation and clear your name.
 Contact us here at Smith & Eulo and give us the complete facts of the case.
 We’ll provide you with an initial consultation free of cost and advise you on the best steps to take.

 Sexual Battery Charges are Explained by Florida Statute 794.005

 A sex offense is any act where a sexual act is committed against another person against their will, regardless of the victim’s age or any preexisting relationship with the offender.
 Sexual battery charges apply if the victim is unwilling or incapable of consenting to the act.

-Any sex acts committed on a minor is a severe sexual battery crime with dire punishments.
+Any sex act committed on a minor is a severe sexual battery crime with dire punishments.
 No agreement from a minor can be considered valid consent to a sexual act with an adult.
 Florida Penal Code has several sub-divisions that specify the circumstances of the act.
-While the penalties vary based on whether the victim was nude whether actual penetration occurred, the act is criminal regardless.
+While the penalties vary based on whether the victim was nude or whether actual penetration occurred, the act is criminal regardless.

 Sexual Battery Explained